xicotet/RallyTransbetxi/README.md

 ## 📲 Installation

-While the application will not be publicly available for the 2025 rally, a private beta testing program is in place.
-If you're interested in participating:
+The application isn't publicly available for the 2025 rally, but I offer several ways to experience the project:

+- **Just Want to See the App?** 👀 I can provide a guided demo or screen sharing session to showcase the functionality

+- **Try it on Your Device**:
-- **Google Play Beta** 🤖: I can provide direct access through Google Play's testing program with just a valid email address (no APK download required)
+  - **Google Play** 🤖: I can provide access to install the app directly on your everyday Android phone by simply sharing your email address
-- **iOS TestFlight** 🍎: Limited spots available for iOS testing
+  - **iOS** 🍎: Limited spots available to install on your iPhone through TestFlight

-Contact me directly via the information in the Contact section if you'd like to participate in the beta testing program.
+Contact me using the information below to arrange any of these options.
+The app can be installed and removed like any regular application without affecting your device.

 ## 📄 License